As this cruise begins, rumors are swirling about dramatic changes at the luxury

 but we find it hard to believe they would actually do anything to enforce it.

 There really isn't anything they can do to force the issue anyway.
+When we returned to the room there was a

 note from the air conditioning department saying they had responded to a